-For a list of public works RFPs, please click here.
+For a list of RFPs, please click here.

-The Verdant Health Commission’s 2016 Annual Report features the local work we are supporting, provides data behind the health risk factors we are working to address, and highlights our organization’s financials.
+The Verdant Health Commission’s 2018 annual impact report features the local work we are supporting, the effect of our work in the community, and our organization’s financials.
 Print copies are available at the Verdant Community Wellness Center.

 The Verdant Health Commission has executed interlocal agreements with other public agencies for various purposes over the years.
 For a list of interlocal agreements in place, please click here.